FROM THE "PIT BOSS" AND LCDR DETAILER

 - Overseas Duty.
 Candidates for oversea duty are LCDRs and LTs zoning for LCDR who have not been overseas as an officer.
 We first ask those who have not been sent overseas to take an overseas tour before asking someone to take multiple overseas tours.
 Tour lengths vary by geographic location and accompanied status.
 Please contact me to discuss specific tour lengths.

-As most of you know, a masters degree is a critical milestone for promotion to CDR.
+A masters degree is a critical milestone for promotion to CDR.
 I cannot emphasize enough how important it is to obtain your advanced degree through one of the many programs offered.

 Junior Service College is an excellent way to both obtain your Master’s degree and enter the joint/operational logistics arena.
 The Service College program prepares naval officers for joint assignments and greater responsibilities through joint professional military education.
 Assignment is based on Junior Service College selection, quota availability, career needs and individual desires.
 Junior Service College is available to both LCDRs and LCDR selects.